Anja Mittag is the only player to score 50 goals in UEFA women's club competition but Ada Hegerberg is catching her at age 23.

-Rosengård striker Anja Mittag is the only player to score 50 goals in UEFA women's club competition.
+Anja Mittag, who retired in May 2019, is the only player to score 50 goals in UEFA women's club competition.

 In November 2015, while at Paris, Mittag overtook former Potsdam team-mate Conny Pohlers as all-time competition top scorer and now has her half-century from 68 appearances, having been stuck on 49 goals for ten games since that record-breaking strike away to Örebro for nearly two years.

-UEFA.com looks at the leading scorers since the UEFA Women's Cup began in 2001 and its rebranding eight years later, with Ada Hegerberg fast closing on the top positions having last season beaten the record for 15 in a single campaign and since then moved up to joint sixth place.
+UEFA.com looks at the leading scorers since the UEFA Women's Cup began in 2001 and its rebranding eight years later, with Ada Hegerberg fast closing on the top positions having last season beaten the record for 15 in a single campaign and since then moved into the top five.

 1 Anja Mittag (Turbine Potsdam/Rosengård/Paris Saint-Germain/Wolfsburg) 51